 The beauty of this room is that it doesn’t just pay tribute to popular movies, but the filmmaking process.
 This is downright inspirational, and you can see how technology has evolved over the years, and what goes into bringing Ghibli films to life.
 I could have spent an hour in this modestly-sized room alone.

 The centerpiece of this exhibit is a large 3D zoetrope featuring characters from Totoro.
 If you’re familiar with the Toy Story zoetrope at Disney California Adventure, this should be familiar.
 In fact, the Toy Story zoetrope was directly inspired by this one.
-(John Lasseter and many of Pixar’s animators are big Ghibli fans–Lasseter penned the preface to Ghibli Museum’s souvenir guide and has had other involvement with Ghibli over the years.)
+(Many of Pixar’s leaders and animators are big Ghibli fans, have visited the museum, and have had other involvement with Ghibli over the years.)

 The Totoro zoetrope features a total of 347 figures in static positions, each slightly different from the ones they’re positioned near.
 When the zoetrope spins, a strobe light flashes, making the characters look like they’re moving.
 If you’ve never seen a zoetrope in person, you’re in for a real treat.
 I have seen zoetropes before, and I still stood here for a good 10 minutes, marveling at the running Cat Bus, bouncing Totoros, etc.

 Our next stop was the Saturn Theater screening room, where 9 different original animated Ghibli short films play on rotation.
 To my knowledge, the schedule here is random (or I just missed something–entirely possible).
 We ended up viewing A Sumo Wrestler’s Tail, which was really cute.
 Each of these films has a runtime of 10-20 minutes.